 Lily, Faith and Sheila are Katie’s folk harps.
 Lily is a 2004 Blevins Seraphim, a lever harp, and is used mostly for teaching.
 Faith was found at an antique store, but proved to be a newer Paraguayan kit harp with a double neck.
 Sheila is a travel harp built by Katie’s father in 2001.
 This harp is made without a sound box so not to disturb other travelers.

 Can the harp be played outside?
-Yes, but I cannot play on the beach.
+Yes, but she cannot play on the beach.
 It would ruin the instrument.
 Please be aware that the sun, humidity and extreme temperatures are detrimental to the instrument, and dealing with wind, sun, bugs, and uneven ground are also challenges when playing outside.
 (The harp cannot be played in the rain; please have a back up plan.)
-Katie does not play outside late October through April.
+Katie does not play outside November through April.

 Can you play and sing at the same time?
 Yes.